 Monospace type Monospace type in examples indicates system output or user input.
 Boldface type Boldface type in examples indicates user input.
-Boldface type is also used for file names and command names within text. lowercase-italics Lowercase italics in command syntax or examples indicate variables for which either the user or the system supplies a value. [] Brackets enclose operands or symbols that are either optional or condi- tional.
-Specify the operand and value if you want the condition to ap- ply.
-Do not type the brackets in the line of code. key A key name enclosed in a box indicates that you press the specified key.
-CTRL/x indicates that you hold the Ctrl key while pressing the key specified by the x.
-The server displays the key combination as x . underscore Characters underlined in a command listing represent the fewest number of characters you must enter to identify that command to the interpreter.
-Characters are also underlined to indicate emphasis, such as notes and cautions.
+Boldface type is also used for file names and command names within text. lowercase italics Lowercase italics in command syntax or examples indicate variables for which either the user or the system supplies a value. [] Brackets enclose operands or symbols that are either optional or conditional.
+Specify the operand and value if you want the condition to apply.
+Do not type the brackets in the line of code. key A key name in bold type indicates that you press the specified key.
+Ctrl/X Indicates that you hold the Ctrl key while pressing the key specified by the $X$ .
+The server displays the key combination as $^X$ . under score Characters underlined in a command listing represent the fewest number of characters you must enter to identify that command to the interpreter.
+2-3 In the Index, page reference numbers in bold type indicate a reference to a command description.